The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 When were fountain pens first used?

-References to fountain pens being used in Europe begin in the 17th and 18th centuries.
+People began using fountain pens in Europe in the 17th and 18th century.

 Early European reservoir pens